How to generate Constraint Types Report?

 - Finish On or Before

 - Finish On or After

 While the Hard Constraints are identified as:

 - Mandatory Finish

-The Constraint Metrics graphical report may give answers to the project managers to why the project plan is scheduled as it is and why some activities do not respects the scheduling rules.
-The look of the Constraint Types report is presented on the image below.
+The Constraint Metrics graphical report may give answers to the project managers as to why the project plan is scheduled as it is and why some activities do not respects the scheduling rules.
+The look of the Constraint Types report is presented in the image below.